CorruptComputer/CSharp-Performance-Testing/README.md

 # C# Performance Testing
 ## Summary
 This project was started out of my own curiosity at work as to why a certain area of our application was performing badly.
-I have since extended it to add other test cases and small explainations as to why these numbers happen the way they do.
+I have since extended it to add other test cases and small explanations as to why these numbers happen the way they do.

 Don't have time to download and run it?
-Heres the TLDR of the tests:
+Here's the TLDR of the tests:
-- Errors Throw VS. Errors Return
+- Failures Throw VS. Failures Return
   - **TLDR:** Throwing on a recoverable error is a LOT higher of a runtime cost.
 - Classes VS. Structs
   - **TLDR:** If you are using a Class as only a data structure without any methods it has a higher runtime cost than Structs.
 - String VS. StringBuilder
-  - Concatanation (small & large)
+  - Concatenation (small & large)
     - **TLDR:** StringBuilder is a LOT faster than Strings, even for small iteration counts.
   - Replacements  (small & large)
     - **TLDR:** Strings are about twice as fast than StringBuilders for character replacements.